MichelML/bbpr/README.md

       close: true // Boolean.
 Set to false if you do not want your source branch to be closed after merging in the destination branch.
     },
     dest: {
-      default: 'default' // String.
+      default: '' // String.
 Set to your main branch (ex: master or default), or the branch to which you are making PRs most often.
+Defaults to default for Mercurial and master for Git
     }
   },
   globalVars: {
     openFileCommand: '' // String.
-Your preferred terminal command to open your config file (javascript file). bbpr uses a default command according to your platform if empty.
+Your preferred terminal command to open your config file (javascript file).
+BBPR uses a default command according to your platform if empty.
   }
 }
 ```